Tulum

 Beach

 The beach is probably why you decided to come to Tulum, and it lives up to the hype.
 Miles of white sand and palm trees.
 The beach of the hotel zone has been built up a lot in recent years but it still keeps its jungle vibe.
 Plenty of boutique hotels, cool bars, beach clubs and a vibrant shopping scene.
-The public beach is within the Jaguar National Park and is less developed and quieter.
-Go into the Sian Kaan Biosphere for a sense of the old Tulum; those beaches can feel almost private.
+The public beach is within the Jaguar National Park and is less developed and quieter; some lovely beachclubs, such as Cinco Tulum, were grandfathered in within the Park and are great hangs.
+Go south into the Sian Kaan Biosphere for a sense of the old Tulum; those remote beaches can feel almost private.

 Ruins

 The Tulum ruins are incredible and worth the visit.
 The ancient walled city was an important port and is very well preserved.
 The instagram ready juxtaposition of the pyramids perched on rock cliffs overlooking the gorgeous turquoise waters are a must see.
 Bring a suit, as you can take a dip in the water and look up at the magnificent ruins above, a welcome respite from the hot sun.
-After the ruins be sure to stop for lunch at one of the beachclub restaurants within the Jaguar National Park.
+There are many other ruins in the area worth visiting, including Coba and Muyil.

 Cenotes